AIForces/AIForces/docs/source/problemsetting.rst

 - Validator (recommended, but not mandatory)
 - Solutions (recommended, but not mandatory)
 - Statements
-- Visualizator
+- Visualizer

 Let's talk them over one by one.

 General rules
 =============

-- All folder names, starting with ``__ai`` are reserved by the AIForces.
+- All folder names starting with ``__ai`` are reserved by the AIForces.
   Please use other folder names.
-- All files must have diffrent filenames (not paths, but **filenames** including extension)
+- All files must have different filenames (not paths, but **filenames** including the extension)
-- You can't include binary files in the problem, unless they are created during ``build.sh``
+- You can't have binary files in the problem, unless they are created by ``build.sh``
-- All filenames must be in ASCII
+- All filenames must only contain ASCII characters
 - All scripts will run in a firejail.
-Use only software you're allowed to.
+Use only software you're allowed.
 No internet access, no filesystem access outside the problem folder.
 - All the source files must not take more than 5 megabytes.
 - Use ISO-639-2_ Codes for the Representation of Names of Languages.

 .. _ISO-639-2: https://www.loc.gov/standards/iso639-2/php/code_list.php

-Availiable software
+Available software
 ===================

 All your scripts will run in a firejail, which means you can't access any files outside your folder.
-It means that you should rely **only on software listed below**.
+It means that you can use **only the software listed below**.

-Also, all the neccesarry folders will be added to ``PATH`` for the current session.
-So you can use this software as usual.
+Additionally, all the necessary binaries will be added to ``PATH`` for the current session.
+You can use this software as usual:

 List of software